Raghav3107/embedded_system_guidance/C Interview Questions/c_inteview_questions.md

 1. Data types in C
 2. Different between local and global variable.
 3. Difference between call by value and call by reference.
+Why we used it?
+How array passed? (by value or by reference)
 4. What is recursion ??
 What happen when recusion call infinite times. ??
 How memory allocate in recursion function ??
 5. What is array ?
 6. What is pointer and NULL pointer ??